graphaware/neo4j-uuid/README.md

 or a Spring Expression Language expression determining, which nodes to assign a UUID to.
 The default is to assign the UUID property to every node which isn't internal to the framework.

+`com.graphaware.module.UIDM.uuidIndex` is the index name that will be used to index nodes based on their UUID.
+The default is "uuidIndex".

 ### Embedded Mode / Java Development